fermga/TNFR-LFS/docs/cli.md

 To ingest prerecorded telemetry, pass ``--simulate`` with the path to a CSV file containing OutSim-compatible columns.
 The ``--format`` option persists the baseline as ``jsonl`` or ``parquet``.

+#### Overlay best practices

+The ``--overlay`` flag renders a compact ``IS_BTN`` panel while capturing live telemetry.
+Follow these guidelines to avoid interfering with the driving
+session:

+* **Avoid permanent buttons** – the overlay automatically disappears when the capture ends; do not reuse the button slot for unrelated information.
+* **Prefer the HUD margins** – Live for Speed keeps the area around ``L=10`` and ``T=10`` mostly free of critical information.
+The CLI uses a 180×30 panel in that region by default; adjust the layout if another app already occupies it.
+* **Keep the copy short** – ``IS_BTN`` packets accept a maximum of 239 visible characters.
+Use concise status lines (e.g. duration, sample targets) to stay within the protocol limits and avoid truncated messages.

 ### ``analyze``